Edward III's Breton campaign: Siege of Vannes

 The main English army marched unopposed some 120 mi through southern Brittany, halting 12 mi from Vannes for a week to make new siege engines – replacements for those the English fleet had been unable to transport.
-On 29 November the Anglo-Breton army reached Vannes and attempted to take it by storm.
-The newly reinforced French garrison repelled this assault and a siege began.
+On 29 November, the Anglo-Breton army reached Vannes and attempted to take it by storm.
+The newly reinforced French garrison repelled this assault, and a siege began.
 Vannes suffered from a severe and deadly outbreak of illness in 1342, which may have raised hopes that it would fall rapidly.
 (Note: Too little detail is known to be able to identify the disease.)
-The siege did not require the entire army and large detachments were sent on chevauchees across eastern Brittany to devastate the region and capture the fortified places.
+The siege did not require the entire army, and large detachments were sent on chevauchees across eastern Brittany to devastate the region and capture the fortified places.
 One expedition, commanded by the Earl of Salisbury, razed the outskirts of Dinan and devastated the area around Dol, 100 mi north east of Vannes.
 Ploërmel, Malestroit and Redon were captured and Nantes, the ducal capital, was besieged.

 Increasing numbers of Breton knights and lords switched their allegiance to the Montfortist cause.
 However, there were fewer than 5,000 English troops in Brittany, and the term of service of many was running out; it is known that 400 Welsh archers left the army on 17 December for this reason.
-The English were supplemented by an unknown number of Montfortist partisans; the French believed there were many such men, but their reliability and enthusiasm were uncertain.
-In particular the Anglo-Breton force was short of infantry.
+An unknown number of Montfortist partisans supplemented the English; the French believed there were many such men, but their reliability and enthusiasm were uncertain.
+In particular, the Anglo-Breton force was short of infantry.
 No food supplies were arriving for Edward by sea, and although he sent out columns over a broad area, foraging in winter yielded thin returns.
 Edward's army was in difficulty.